Law - Political Science - Administration

 Objectives

-The course provides a framework for studying the formation, application and extinction of usages.
-It determines the circumstances in which subjects of the law may invoke a usage, and identifies the usages applicable in the event of a conflict of usages.
-It raises awareness of the legal risks involved in misunderstanding usage.
+The training provides a framework for studying issues relating to the formation, application, and extinction of customs.
+It enables participants to determine the circumstances in which legal subjects can invoke a custom and to identify the applicable customs in the event of a conflict of customs.
+It raises awareness of the legal risks associated with ignorance of customs.

 Read more